elefant-ai/player2-ai-npc-godot/README.md

 Hearing back from the agent can be done with the agent's `chat_received` signal.
 Hook this up to a function that can read the agent's reply.

-## Text To Speech and Player 2 Launcher Characters
+## Text To Speech and Player2 Launcher Characters

-Access TTS support and the characters from the Player 2 launcher using the Character Config
+Access TTS support and the characters from the Player2 launcher using the Character Config

 <img width="426" height="322" alt="image" src="https://github.com/user-attachments/assets/702e0382-f84f-4c96-b897-c74063cffa88" />